Written by Anna from Expert World Travel & the Chasing the Donkey team.

 From captivating lakes to what locals call the oldest human-made pyramids globally, this small Balkan country has much to offer the adventurous explorer.

-Whether you’re looking for an adrenaline rush or want to learn more about the history of this charming country, this overview of the best places to visit near Sarajevo will provide you with all the information you need.
+Whether you’re looking for an adrenaline rush or want to learn more about the rich history of this charming country, this overview of the best places to visit near Sarajevo will provide you with all the information you need.

 How far is Mostar from Sarajevo?